-11 Ways Reading Judy Blume Changes You, Because The Author's Books Impart Some Major Life Lessons
+11 Ways Reading Judy Blume Changes Your Life

 For most book-lovers, there's no better time to be reading than the summer.
 So many of the year's best books come out during these couple of months, and they're practically begging to be consumed on a beach, perched next to a piña colada and a tube of sunscreen.
 This season, readers have much to be excited about, as the coming months promise Harper Lee's Go Set a Watchmen, Aziz Ansari's guidebook on love, James Patterson's latest thriller — not to mention perhaps the most highly-anticipated work of them all, Judy Blume's In the Unlikely Event , out June 2.